-In the press blurb for the latest incarnation of the GT-R, Nissan confidently claims a place for its cultish product on the “cutting edge of the premium sports car sector”, earned since its launch way back in 2007.
+In the press blurb for the latest incarnation of the Nissan GT-R, the brand confidently claims a place for its cultish product on the “cutting edge of the premium sports car sector”, earned since its launch way back in 2007.

 A more accurate version of that sentence, though, would replace the word ‘since’ with ‘at’.